Sparking Inside

 Common Symptoms & Causes

-Sparking inside a microwave typically presents in a few recognizable ways before or during operation:
+Sparking inside a microwave usually shows up in a few recognizable ways:

-- Visible blue or white arcing flashes inside the microwave cavity during cooking
+- Visible blue or white arcing flashes during cooking

-- Burning or charred smell coming from inside the unit
+- A burning or charred smell coming from the unit

-- Black scorch marks or pitting visible on the interior walls or ceiling
+- Black scorch marks or pitting on the interior walls or ceiling

 - Microwave trips or shuts off unexpectedly during a cycle

-The most common root cause of sparking in the Toshiba EM131A5C-BS is a damaged or degraded waveguide cover, followed by a failing high-voltage diode or a worn stirrer blade that distributes microwave energy unevenly across the cavity.
+In my experience with the Toshiba EM131A5C-BS, the most common culprit for sparking is a damaged or degraded waveguide cover, followed by issues with the high-voltage diode or a worn stirrer blade that leads to uneven microwave energy distribution.

 Safety First

-- Work in a well-lit space so you can clearly see scorch marks, cracked components, and wire routing
+- Work in a well-lit space to clearly see scorch marks, cracked components, and wire routing.

 Tools & Parts Needed